 This post is also available in: Español (Spanish)

 Coccoloba Diversifolia (Pigeon plum) is a medium sized tree or shrub, commonly reaching a height of 25 feet, but can grow taller.
-Additionally, it has a symmetrical rounded or vase-shaped dense crown with upright branches.
-The branches spread to a width equaling its height and is often multi-trunked.
+Additionally, it has a symmetrical round or vase-shap dense crown with upright branches.
+The branches spread to a width equaling its height and is often multi-trunk.
 It also has a very attractive grayish mottled bark that peels off in broad flakes as it ages.

 Also, Coccoloba Diversifolia (Pigeon plum) will grow on moist well-drained soils and is quite hardy.
 In landscaping, it is an excellent candidate for narrow areas such as sidewalks, medians, parking lots, shorelines or suitable to provide shade in patios.
 It requires pruning to shape it into a tree and to control growth.
 One of its best applications is as a multi-trunk shrub to provide a sturdy privacy hedge.

-Seeds and cuttings are used for propagation; and fruit litter is a problem along walkways.
+Propagation through seeds and cuttings; and fruit litter is a problem along walkways.

 Other Names: Coccoloba Laurifolia